 You can’t breathe without empathy!
 It’s oxygen for your soul.

-But “Don’t feel” is the rule if your parent, pastor, or spouse is an alcoholic.
+But “Don’t feel” is the unconscious rule if your parent, pastor, or spouse are an alcoholic.
 Or if they’re a workaholic, religion-aholic, or any other kind of aholic.
-And that’s what people around you experience if you’re the one who uses compulsive behavior to deny emotion.
+And that’s what people around you experience if you are the one who uses compulsive behavior to deny emotion.